-At the moment, you have a separate deferred benefit for the employment which has ceased.
-If you take no action this will be automatically transferred into your ongoing active pension account.
+At the moment you have a separate deferred benefit for your previous employment in the LGPS.
+If you take no action this will be automatically combined with your new active pension account.

 You need to think about the following things when considering whether or not you should keep your benefits separate: